Reform measures

 How do I assess what is in the public interest?

 What is in the ‘public interest’ requires consideration of matters that are relevant to supporting the public trust and confidence in the integrity of the tax profession and of the tax system.
+Refer to our guidance for further information.

 What is considered ‘reasonable grounds’?